BIBSYSDEV/track-changes-to-aws-terms-and-conditions/atlassian/privacy-policy.md

 to provide functionality and to recognize you across different Services and devices.
 For more information, please see our [Cookies and Tracking Notice](/legal/cookies), which includes information on how to control or opt out of these cookies and tracking technologies.
+Please refer to [Loom's Cookie Policy](https://www.loom.com/cookie-policy) for details on cookies and tracking technologies used within Loom products and websites.

 **Information we receive from other sources**